SOGeKING-NUL/Fold/README.md

 <p>Track expenses naturally—just speak, snap a receipt, or type.
 Fold understands Hinglish, extracts transaction details automatically, and maintains professional double-entry accounting.
 Built specifically for the Indian payment ecosystem.</p>
 </div>

----

-## 🚀 See Fold in Action

-*Watch how Fold processes expenses from voice notes, UPI screenshots, and text messages—all in Hinglish.*

-> **[🎥 Full Demo Video Coming Soon]**
-> *Complete walkthrough of all features: voice input, image processing, text extraction, account management, and reports*

----

 ## 🏗️ How It Works (System Architecture)

 Fold uses a sophisticated multi-stage pipeline to extract financial data from any input modality.
 The system is built for ultra-low latency with synchronous processing—no queues, no polling, just instant results.